Elective monarchy: Scandinavia

 Scandinavian kingship, according to the Germanic tradition, was elected upon the death of the previous king.
 The selection was not always limited to the heirs of the previous king (e.g. in Sweden when the royal house was changing between the houses of Eric and Sverker between generations).
 Originally, kings were supposed to be elected from among the descendants of a previous king, which was connected to descent from gods.
 There could also be joint rule between multiple kings.
 Disputed succession was common because of a large number of sons sired by kings.
-However when single rule appeared in the 9th century, civil wars grew in frequency throughout the region.
+However, when single rule appeared in the 9th century, civil wars grew in frequency throughout the region.
 Later, Christianisation led to the promulgation of primogeniture in Norway in 1163 and Denmark in 1170, but the elective idea still persisted in the requirement to be certified by a local assembly and subsequently the magnates would still elect the new king, albeit while the incumbent king was still alive.
 This demonstrated the enduring power of the nobles.

-Originally, the Kings of Sweden were elected by all free men at the Mora Thing.
-Elective monarchy continued until 1544, when the Riksdag of the Estates designated the heirs of King Gustav Vasa as the heirs to the throne.
-The Danish monarchy was also officially elective, although the eldest son of the reigning monarch was usually elected.
-This continued until 1660, when a hereditary and absolute monarchy was instituted by Frederick III.
-Though the monarchy of Norway was originally hereditary, it too became elective in the twelfth and thirteenth centuries.
-Candidates had to be of royal blood, but the kingship was elected by a council of noblemen, rather than automatically passing to the eldest son.
-In 1905 Prince Carl was elected King of Norway, after the male population in the 1905 Norwegian monarchy referendum decided Norway should still be a monarchy.